-- 1) The fundamental processing mechanism of the brain is PDP [10], which leads to a collection of the autonomous systems having specific functions for generating an organized human behavior.
-It consists of autonomous systems for perception, cognition, motor-control, and memory, which is referred to as the Organic PDP (O-PDP) system in the development of MHP/RT. - 2) Human behavior emerges as a result of the cooperation of the dual processes of System 1, i.e., fast unconscious processes for intuitive reaction with feedforward control, which connect perception with motor movements, and System 2, i.e., slow conscious processes for deliberate reasoning with feedback control.
-System 1 and System 2 are referred to as Two Minds [11]. - 3) Human behavior is organized under 17 happiness goals [12].
+- 1) The fundamental processing mechanism of the brain is PDP [11], which leads to a collection of the autonomous systems having specific functions for generating an organized human behavior.
+It consists of autonomous systems for perception, cognition, motor movements, and memory, which collectively form the Organic PDP (O-PDP) system in the development of MHP/RT. - 2) Human behavior emerges as a result of the cooperation of the dual processes of System 1, i.e., fast unconscious processes for intuitive reaction with feedforward control, which connect perception with motor movements, and System 2, i.e., slow conscious processes for deliberate reasoning with feedback control.
+System 1 and System 2 are referred to as Two Minds [12]. - 3) Human behavior is organized under 17 happiness goals [13].